manuelkamp/TCS2FHEM/README.md

 door_ringing_message: The TCS:Bus message if someone rings the door (list)
 door_trigger_message: The TCS:Bus message to trigger the front door opener (list)
 light_trigger_message: The TCS:Bus message to trigger the light (list)
+tcs_message: The TCS:Bus message sent every 37 minutes from the TCS:Bus device to check devices - no action, just for filtering (list)
 api_client_ip: Only this IP is allowed to use the API.
 Leave blank to allow all connections from all IPs (string)
+fhem_door_ringed: URL of FHEM command, when the door is ringed (string)
+fhem_frontdoor_ringed: URL of FHEM command, when the front door is ringed (string)

 In the file secrets.py set your configurations:
 ssid: Wifi name (string)